mdavezac/LaDa/sphinx-doc/source/userguide/installation/vasp.rst

 .. _install_vasp_ug:

-Setting up LaDa to call VASP
+Setting up Pylada to call VASP
 ============================

 There are only two variable specific to vasp calculations:

- - :py:data:`~lada.is_vasp_4` defines whether the installed vasp program is version 4.6 or 5.0 and higher.
+ - :py:data:`~pylada.is_vasp_4` defines whether the installed vasp program is version 4.6 or 5.0 and higher.
 In practice, this determines which POSCAR format to use, and whether or not some input options are available.
- - :py:data:`~lada.vasp_program` defines the vasp executable.
+ - :py:data:`~pylada.vasp_program` defines the vasp executable.
 In general, it will be a string with path to the executable, although more powerful options are allowed.

 .. note::

-   LaDa should be :ref:`set up <install_mpi_ug>` properly to run mpi calculations.
+   Pylada should be :ref:`set up <install_mpi_ug>` properly to run mpi calculations.

 .. warning::